Introducing Neuron Runtime 2.x (libnrt.so)#

 Warning

-Executing models using Neuron Framework (PyTorch,TensorFlow or MXNet) from Neuron 1.16.0 and newer in an environment where neuron-rtd
+Executing models using Neuron Framework (PyTorch,TensorFlow or MXNet) from Neuron 1.16.0 and newer in an environment where neuron-rtd is running may cause

-before executing models using Neuron Framework (PyTorch,TensorFlow or MXNet) from Neuron 1.16.0 and newer.
+undefined behavior.
+Make sure to stop neuron-rtd before executing models using Neuron Framework (PyTorch,TensorFlow or MXNet) from Neuron 1.16.0 and newer.

-Are there Neuron framework versions that will not support Neuron Runtime 2.x (libnrt.so
+Are there Neuron framework versions that will not support Neuron Runtime 2.x (libnrt.so)?#

-) and has now entered maintenance mode.
-Please see 10/27/2021 - Neuron support for Apache MXNet 1.5 enters maintenance mode for details.
+Neuron MxNet 1.5.1 does not support Neuron Runtime 2.x (libnrt.so) and has now entered maintenance mode.
+See 10/27/2021 - Neuron support for Apache MXNet 1.5 enters maintenance mode for details.